jefftranter/6502/asm/jmon/README.txt

 each option.

-You can specify whether output is all uppercase or a mixture of upper and lower (the Replica 1 supports lowercase, the original Apple 1 and clones cannot display lowercase).
+You can specify whether output is all uppercase or a mixture of upper and lower (the original Apple 1 and clones cannot display lowercase).

 You specify the value for the delay after all writes to accommodate slow EEPROMs.
 Applies to COPY, FILL, and TEST commands.
 Depending on